DREAMXFAR/SA-CDNet/README.md

 > Yuhang Gan, Wenjie Xuan, Zhiming Luo, Lei Fang, Zengmao Wang, Juhua Liu, Bo Du

-This is the official implementation for Semantic-Aware Change Detection network, namely SA-CDNet, which transfers the common knowledge of the visual foundation models to change detection.
-Moreover, a single-temporal semantic pre-training strategy is proposed to enrich the semantic prior of the network. **[Under Review]**
+This is the PyTorch implementation for Semantic-Aware Change Detection network, namely SA-CDNet, which transfers the common knowledge of the visual foundation models to change detection.
+Moreover, a single-temporal semantic pre-training strategy is proposed to enrich the semantic prior of the network.

+**[Under Review]**

 ## :fire: News

-- **[2025/01/10]**: Codes for training and inference are released.
+- **[2025/01/13]**: Codes for training and evaluation are released.
+This repo is an updated version of [SA-CD](https://github.com/thislzm/SA-CD) by the co-author Zhiming Luo.